 The challenge Jesus gives his church is to ask her to be salt and light of this world, and then people would glorify the Heavenly Father when they see the church’s good deeds.
 Micah 6: 8 “Do justice, love mercy, and walk humbly with God.”
 Jesus had a special concern for the poor and commanded us to preach the gospel to the poor (Luke 4: 18).
 Hence, the mission statement of the Centre is: To serve the locals and those in need, and to share with them the compassion and hope of Jesus.

-– Rev. Dr. Harding Ng, Senior Pastor of TCCC and Founder of 105 Gibson Centre
+– Rev. Dr. Harding Ng, Consultant Pastor Emeritus of TCCC and Founder of 105 Gibson Centre

 To be good neighbours who provide hope in God, transforming people by building an inclusive, caring and engaged community together with local partners.